 Download resource pack

-A Climate of Change Resource Pack
+A Climate of Change Resource pack

 "I think having the foundational skills that this program provides is excellent for all teachers because it gives you the strategies to cope with discussions with students which may be led astray from normal curriculum”.